Meta

 Boxes

-Finally, you're getting a good amount of variation in the size and rotation of your boxes in the organic perspective exercise, though you could definitely push it further, by playing with the scale between the smallest and largest boxes as well as trying to overlap the ones closest to the viewer.
-The boxes themselves are diverging significantly, however like the previous exercise, this one is simply an introduction to the concepts you'll explore in depth in the 250 box challenge.
+Finally, you're getting a good amount of variation in the size and rotation of your boxes in the organic perspective exercise which is starting to create a sense of depth in each frame, though if you wanted to push it further, you could force the perspective more by varying the scale between the smallest and largest boxes as well as trying to overlap more of the ones closest to the viewer.
+Try not to automatically correct your lines so that you end up with odd little doubled lines, again, this is pretty normal, but we must learn to control the impulse.
+The boxes themselves are diverging a little bit in places, however like the previous exercise, this one is simply an introduction to the concepts you'll explore in depth in the 250 box challenge.

 Next Steps: